Ice Cold in Alex: Music

 Although some sources claim that music was kept to a minimum, there is in fact a great deal of dramatic underscoring.
 Leighton Lucas wrote a stirring military march called "The Road to Alex", which was the main theme, and a "Romance".

 Reception

-Box Office
+Box office

-The film was one of the twelve most popular movies at the British box office in 1958 (that list included several other war related movies - The Bridge on the River Kwai, The Camp on Blood Island, Dunkirk, The Key, Carve Her Name with Pride, The Wind Cannot Read - as well as Carry On Sergeant, A Cry from the Streets, Happy Is the Bride and Indiscreet.)
-Kinematograph Weekly listed it as being "in the money" at the British box office in 1958.
+The film was one of the twelve most popular at the British box office in 1958 (that list included several other war related movies – The Bridge on the River Kwai, The Camp on Blood Island, Dunkirk, The Key, Carve Her Name with Pride, The Wind Cannot Read – as well as Carry On Sergeant, A Cry from the Streets, Happy Is the Bride and Indiscreet.)
+Kinematograph Weekly listed it as being "in the money" at the British box office in 1958 and was "a huge success".

 Awards

 The film was nominated for several awards: